 You have a BSc degree in civil engineering or a related field and a hydraulic background.
 You have worked for at least three years in professional practice or at a university or research establishment, and is eager to acquire practical skills and knowledge to solve engineering and coastal zone / port management problems.
 A future career may be in government services, consultancy, or education and research institutes.

-Students who successfully complete this programme will be awarded with a MSc degree in Water Science & Engineering by IHE Delft.
+Students who successfully complete this programme will be awarded with a MSc degree in Water Science and Engineering by IHE Delft.

 Start: 18 October 2018